 You already know that the air is set in motion due to the differences in atmospheric pressure.

 The air in motion is called wind.
-The wind blows from high pressure to low pressure.
-The wind at the surface experiences friction.
-In addition, rotation of the earth also affects the wind movement.
+The wind blows from high pressure to low pressure. addition, rotation of the earth also affects the wind movement.
 The force exerted by the rotation of the earth is known as the Coriolis force.

-Thus, the horizontal winds near the earth surface respond to the combined effect of three forces - the pressure gradient force, the frictional force and the Coriolis force.
+The horizontal winds near the earth surface respond to the combined effect of three forces - the pressure gradient force, the frictional force and the Carioles' force.
 In addition, the gravitational force acts downward.

-Pressure Gradient Force
+Pressure Gradient